cshan-github/TongueSAM/README.md

 ## Reference

-If you want to use this dataset, please refer to the following format:
+If you want to reference this paper, please refer to the following format:

 ```
 @article{cao2023tonguesam,